Sun Qian (actress): Early life

-Sun Qian was born in Harbin City, Heilongjiang province, China; and is of Han descent.
-She has a single parent upbringing.
+Sun Qian was born in Harbin city, China; and is of Han descent.
+She was raised by a single mother employed in the wellness sector.
 Before pursuing acting, she trained in ballet for seven years at the high school affiliated with the Beijing Dance Academy.
-She graduated from the Central Academy of Drama, majoring in 'Acting'.
+She graduated from the Central Academy of Drama, majoring in Acting.

 Career

+2018–2023: Beginning

-In 2018, Sun Qian debut in the entertainment industry by starring in the comedy series Take My Brother Away, adaptation of a Chinese manhua of the same name by author You Ling.
-She starred in the romantic drama Meteor Garden, and her character received notable response.
+In 2018, Sun debuted in the entertainment industry by starring in the comedy series Take My Brother Away, adaptation of a Chinese manhua of the same name by author You Ling.
+She played a supporting role in the romantic drama Meteor Garden, a Chinese adaptation of the Japanese manga Hana Yori Dango by Yoko Kamio, where her performance received notable response.

-In 2019, Sun Qian starred in the film Love The Way You Are; in fantasy drama I'm Waiting for You in the Future, and in the campus inspirational drama Lady's Flying Fist.
-In 2020, she starred in the historical romantic comedy Dr. Cutie, and the romantic drama Way Back into Love.
-In 2021, she starred in the emotional drama Remembrance of Things Past.
+In 2019, Sun starred in the film Love the Way You Are; in fantasy drama I'm Waiting for You in the Future, and in the campus inspirational drama Lady's Flying Fist.
+Additionally, she starred in the historical romantic comedy Dr. Cutie, romantic drama Way Back into Love, and in the emotional drama Remembrance of Things Past.
+In 2022, she starred in the inspirational drama Wild Bloom, which earned critical acclaim and high Douban ratings.

+2024–2025: Breakthrough

-In 2022, she starred in the inspirational drama Wild Bloom, which was critically acclaimed and highly rated on Douban.
-In 2024, Sun Qian starred in Long Song in Winter, which surpassed 9000 popularity index points on iQIYI, consistently ranked 1st in China, and topped six other regions.
+In 2024, Sun drew widespread recognition in the youth drama Wind Direction, marking her shift into subtly nuanced artistry.
+She also starred in Love Song in Winter, alongside Huang Jingyu, it surpassed 9,000 popularity index points on iQIYI, and consistently ranked 1st in China.
+In 2025, her historical drama Legend of the Magnate alongside Chen Xiao, recorded an overall rating of 3.5% on CCTV-8, and exceeded over 8,500 popularity index points on IQIYI.

+2026–present: Rising popularity

+In 2026, Sun starred in the suspense drama The Guilty alongside Wei Daxun, a sleeper hit that earned high Douban ratings.
+Her retro drama Love Story in the 1970s alongside Arthur Chen, exceeded popularity index of 28,000 on Tencent.
+Her romantic series The Early Spring alongside Jing Boran ranked 4th worldwide in Netflix and achieved 10,000 popularity index threshold on Youku.
+Her upcoming drama is a forensic based Detective Hours: In Our Prime alongside Bai Jingting.

 Influence

-Sun Qian is a brand ambassador for Celine, a French fashion brand; she participated in 'Paris Fashion Week' as an Asian celebrity.
-In 2025, She was ranked 6th in "Most Admired Post '95 Chinese Actress".
-She is a well known celebrity and fashion icon, frequently featured in the brand campaigns and renowned magazines like Chicteen, Elle and Cosmopolitan.
-In November 2025, she as brand ambassador campaign for Blue Erdos Fall-Winter' collections in Shanghai.
+Sun is a brand ambassador for Celine, a French fashion brand; she participated in Paris Fashion Week as an Asian celebrity endorsing Balenciaga, a Spanish luxury fashion brand.
+In 2025, she was ranked 6th in the "Most Admired Post '95 Chinese Actress".
+She is a well known celebrity and fashion icon, frequently featured in the brand campaigns and renowned magazines like Chicteen, Elle, and Cosmopolitan.
+In November 2025, she became a brand ambassador for Blue Erdos and participated in its Fall-Winter collections campaign in Shanghai.
+In 2026, a Chinese skincare brand Fuerjia, and South Korean sports brand FILA announced her as its ambassador.